Shields-Games-and-Research/BrawlerAGD/README.md

 The system has two main ways of being used by the public: for more technical users, the Unity Interface and direct editing of game scripts provides the most flexibility and depth.
 For less technical users, or users looking for a quick start, a user-interface is provided in a video-game fashion for trying to "grow" your very own Brawler games.

 The system is compatible with Windows 10 and above.
+The initial pilot study were run in the Unity editor's play mode, though preliminary tests of the full executable build have shown identical functionality.

 # Using the Graphical User Interface (GUI):